draftdev/jobs/sales.md

 **And now we're looking for someone to join as our first Account Executive!**

-### We'd Like Someone Who Can:
+### Daily and Monthly Responsibilities:
-- Understand our prospects and ideal clients at a high level (past software development or industry experience is a big plus)
+- Understand our prospects and ideal clients at a high level
-- Proactively find and initiate conversations with new leads
+- Perform prospecting activities to drive new business growth
-- Build relationships and look for key indicators that leads might be ready to buy
+- Build relationships and identify key buying signals to move prospects through the sales pipeline
-- Promptly and clearly communicate with prospects and Draft.dev team members in excellent written English
+- Prompt and clear communication with prospects and Draft.dev team members in excellent written English
 - Create and run cold email and Linkedin campaigns using modern tools (we use Apollo and Pipedrive)
 - Qualify and research inbound leads
 - Initially, you'll take notes in sales calls but within 1-3 months, you'll be leading calls independently
 - Send follow up emails and campaigns to prospects after calls
+- Weekly sales check-in meetings
+- Holding sales calls in US and EU time zones

-### Expectations:
+### Skills and Qualifications:
-- 3+ years of relevant work experience
+- 3+ years of experience driving full-cycle sales opportunities
-- ~40 working hours per week
 - Native-level English writing and speaking skills
 - Adhere to and improve existing sales processes

+### Preferred Qualifications:
+- Past software development or industry experience
+- Experience with Apollo and Pipedrive
-- Weekly sales check-in meetings
+- Previous experience building sales processes
-- Holding sales calls in US and EU timezones

 ### Perks:
 - Flexible hours, location, and mostly asynchronous work (no travel required)